In late November, I gave my advice on the question, "What are the things which a Front End Developers must know?

 - Update the UIE website, for the sake of credibility.

-The full message is included at the bottom, after Jared’s response.
+, after Jared's response.
 His answers are really good, and from what I could tell, not documented anywhere else.
 Jared was kind enough to allow me to post this here on my blog.
 Hopefully, other people find it enlightening.

 On Nov.
 29, 2011, Jared replies: